South Africa: Female unemployment

 Source The World Bank

 The latest value from 2023 is 29.87 percent, a decline from 30.51 percent in 2022.
 In comparison, the world average is 8.37 percent, based on data from 178 countries.
 Historically, the average for South Africa from 1991 to 2023 is 23.82 percent.
 The minimum value, 21.59 percent, was reached in 2009 while the maximum of 30.51 percent was recorded in 2022.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+See the global rankings or world map for that indicator or use the country comparator to compare trends over time.

 Select indicator